It took me a while, but I finally found it. Yes, I found someone who dared to criticize the WP Rocket plugin sharply. What a nerve!

 But even without those options, your site should get a good boost in speed: the loading time saved is therefore considerable.

-In addition, most of the free cache plugins do not have dedicated support in English (and French too), as is the case for WP Rocket.
+In addition, most of the free cache plugins do not have dedicated support, whereas WP Rocket does.

 Our final opinion